Lifetime Service Award

 The annual Black & Gold Gala is the signature fundraising event for the Community College of Philadelphia Foundation and one of greater Philadelphia’s premier social occasions.

 The purpose of the Black & Gold Gala is to recognize outstanding service of individuals and/or organizations that demonstrate involvement in community growth in the areas of education, business, social services, and health.
 This recognition is awarded to those who exemplify leadership and are active in community initiatives in Philadelphia.
-Event proceeds will benefit the 50th Anniversary Promise Scholarship and other scholarships for Community College of Philadelphia students.
-Since 2018, the Black & Gold Gala has raised nearly $2 million in scholarship support for students.

 Alumni Achievement Award